binkley/homebrewery-files/witch.md

 | 10 | 4 |
 | 14 | 8 |

+\page

 #### Level 10: Greater Borrowing

-Your powers of borrowing grow stronger as your skills deepen, and shock even other witches.
+_Your powers of borrowing grow stronger as your skills deepen._

+{{note
+Your borrowing shocks even other witches.
+You're not quite sure your boundaries and match some witches of lore.
+}}

 You gain these benefits in addition to those of the _Borrowing_ feature: